Atom-surface interaction induced by quenched monopolar charge disorder: acknowledgments

 \section{acknowledgments}

 The author thanks David Wilkowski for a constructive discussion, and is grateful to Derek Frydel for hosting him at the Universidad T\'{e}cnica Federico Santa Mar\'{i}a, where part of the work was carried out.
+He thanks the two anonymous referees for their constructive feedback.
 The author dedicates this paper to the memory of Rudolf Podgornik, who was a wonderfully kind and inspiring mentor and friend.

 \begin{widetext}